 2.2 Record of Authorised Vessels Obligations Minimum performance requirements implementation of its IUU measures including adopting further measures as required on a regular basis. other Members, as soon as possible b. establishing cooperation agreements with other Members to detect IUU fishing activities 2.
 Operating systems and processes applied to: a. detect and deter IUU fishing .
-3. Once a year review any evidence obtained of IUU fishing, and assess the effectiveness of Member measures to detect and deter IUU fishing. ii.
-Members shall submit to the Executive Secretary, the list of fishing vessels (FV) flying the Member's flag that are authorised to fish for SBT.
-Operating systems and processes established to: a. authorise specific fishing vessels flying the Member's flag to fish for SBT; b. provide required information on authorised fishing vessels to the Executive Secretary within 1 month of the vessel being authorised; c. submit any updates to the Executive Secretary Option 1: iii.
+3. Once a year review any evidence obtained of IUU fishing, and assess the effectiveness of Member measures to detect and deter IUU fishing.
+Comment [L13]: This would be ii.
+Members shall submit to the Executive Secretary, the list of fishing included in the annual report required under section 6.4/6.5 vessels (FV) flying the Member's flag that are authorised to fish for SBT. a. authorise specific fishing vessels flying the Member's flag to fish for SBT; b. provide required information on authorised fishing vessels to the Executive Secretary within 1 month of the vessel being authorised; c. submit any updates to the Executive Secretary Option 1: on a quarterly basis as set out below, unless a vessel is intending to undertake an activity requiring CCSBT vessel Comment [LN14]: These are administrative performance requirements. iii.
 Members shall promptly notify the Executive Secretary of any addition to, any deletion from and/or any modification of the CCSBT record at any time such changes occur. authorisation in which case the update must be provided as soon as practicable.
-Deadlines for quarterly updates are: i.
-Jan-Mar updates - by 15 April ii.
-Apr-Jun updates - by 15 July iii.
-Jul-Sep updates - by 15 October iv.
-Oct-Dec updates - by 15 January; Option 2: promptly, at any time changes occur. d. ensure all authorisation information and any updates are submitted to the Executive Secretary electronically and using
+Deadlines for quarterly updates are: Jan-Mar updates - by 15 April Apr-Jun updates - by 15 July Jul-Sep updates - by 15 October Oct-Dec updates - by 15 January; Option 2: promptly, at any time changes occur. ensure all authorisation information and any updates are submitted to the Executive Secretary electronically and using